 Phytophthora root rot (PRR) is a lethal disease of the American chestnut tree (Castanea dentata) that was killing trees in the southern range of this native forest tree species long before chestnut blight was reported in North America (Anagnostakis 2012, Crandall et al. 1945).
 Currently, the American Chestnut Foundation (TACF) has an active breeding program to develop backcross hybrid American chestnut trees with resistance to both Phytophthora cinnamomi, which causes PRR, and to Cryphonectria parasitica, which causes chestnut blight.
 Since 2003, our lab at Clemson University has worked in collaboration with TACF to study PRR, but we have lacked the financial support to maintain a consistent research effort necessary to make significant impacts in the etiology and management of this important disease.
-Despite a minimum of financial support, we have made considerable progress, and our collaboration with TACF has been productive (Westbrook et al. 2019, Zhebentyayeva, et al. 2019).
-In this proposal, I am requesting partial financial support for research projects we plan to conduct that support TACF efforts to restore the American chestnut tree to our eastern forests.
+Despite a minimum of financial support, we have made considerable progress, and our collaboration with

+TACF has been productive (Westbrook et al. 2019, Zhebentyayeva, et al. 2019).
+In this proposal, I am only requesting financial support to cover labor costs for three ongoing research projects that support TACF efforts to restore the American chestnut tree to our eastern forests.